 The definition of Probate

-Probate involves identifying and listing the deceased person’s property, accounting and appraising the property, and then paying taxes and creditors with the deceased’s assets.
+Probate involves identifying and listing the deceased person’s property and assets, accounting and appraising the estate, and then paying taxes and creditors with the deceased’s assets.

 When there is a valid will the estate will be distributed according to the deceased’s wishes as stated.
 When there is no will state law determines rightful beneficiaries and how much they should receive.

 Having a will, does not mean probate is unnecessary.
 The definition of Probate is to ensure that the will is valid and that the executors have the right to access the deceased’s assets in order to distribute them.
 Although having a will does make the process simpler, probate is still required for any assets in the deceased’s sole name.

 Property that was owned in the deceased’s sole name or as tenants in common cannot be transferred to the beneficiaries without a grant of probate, therefore you would not be able to sell it.
 Institutions where the deceased held assets in their sole name will not release those assets until they have seen a grant of probate, therefore you would not have access to them.
 Property or assets held in joint names such as the proceeds of life insurance policies, retirement accounts, and annuities pass to the surviving joint owner or the named beneficiaries without the necessity of probate.